 What is the rise of Wokery?
 Have we seen anything like it before?
 It has the scent of a revolution, seeking to destroy all that has come before it, yet there is no armed seizure of power.
 It is reminiscent perhaps of China’s Cultural Revolution, where the frenzied Red Guards took over the universities and instituted a screeching terror of struggle sessions and revolutionary zeal.
 Yet once more, the armed element is thus far largely missing.

 It seems to me that the closest example is the rise of Christianity.
 First gradually, then suddenly in the 4th century AD.
 Think about it: Your name is Gaius Plautius, you live in Mediolanum (Milan).
 The year is 350.
 The strange cult of the Nazarenes has been made legal a few decades ago and is making great strides.
 The grammarian who teaches your son Latin and Greek has recently informed you that Homer and Virgil would be taught no more.
-Instead, the convoluted texts of Christian writers will be used – Luke and John.
+Instead, the convoluted texts of Galilean writers will now be used – Luke and John.
 Your children seem to come back from class with new ideas: When seeing you bow in front of the Lares, the household gods, they seem to giggle and exchange funny glances.

 Yes, this has happened before.
 Early Christianity’s rise had accelerated greatly in the 4th century.
-Once the faith of “slaves and women”, it quickly became the religion of the administrative elite, and with Constantine, the religion of the imperial family itself.
+Once the faith of “slaves and women”, it had quickly become the religion of the administrative elite, and with Constantine, the religion of the imperial family itself.
 The old gods were declared demons, shrines and temples were quickly converted into churches, and the revelry of the classical world was being replaced with the solemn, humorless confessions of St. Augustine and St. Jerome.

 A last-ditch attempt to turn the tide was made by emperor Julian (361-363).
 The bearded pagan had dismissed Christian teachers from all state-funded public schools and attempted to restore the glories of Hadrian and Marcus Aurelius.
 However, his reign came to an end as sudden and quick as the Persian spear that pierced his side.
 His reforms were all rolled back.